Jóhannes Bjarnason

-Jóhannes Kristinn Bjarnason (born 24 February 2005) is an Icelandic footballer who plays as a midfielder for Danish 1st Division side Kolding IF.
+Jóhannes Kristinn Bjarnason (born 24 February 2005) is a professional footballer who plays as a midfielder for Besta deild karla side FH, on loan from Víkingur.
+Born in England, he represents Iceland at youth level.

 Club career

 He made his debut for KR as a substitute in a match against Breiðablik on 21 September 2020 when he was 15 years old.
 He joined Norrköping after the 2020 season along with his father who was appointed as the club's U19 coach.
 He made his Allsvenskan debut as a substitute in a match against Degerfors on 28 November 2021.

 On 30 July 2025, Bjarnason joined Danish 1st Division club Kolding IF on a four-year deal.

+International career

+Bjarnason has featured for Iceland at under-15, under-17, under-19 and under-21 level.

 Personal life

 His father is former international footballer Bjarni Guðjónsson.
 His paternal grandfather is manager Guðjón Þórðarson.
 His paternal uncles are former international footballers Jóhannes Karl Guðjónsson, Þórður Guðjónsson and Björn Bergmann Sigurðarson and his cousin is international footballer Ísak Bergmann Jóhannesson.